Vacant bedroom charge

 What if I don’t agree with the decisions FACS Housing has made?

 You cannot appeal the decision to move to another property or appeal a decision to apply the vacant bedroom charge.
 However, if you can show that an offer of accommodation is not reasonable or disagree with any decision DCJ Housing made throughout the relocation process, you can request a formal review.
-To do this fill in the review of decisions form available online or from your local FACS Housing office.
+To do this fill in the review of decisions application available online or from your local FACS Housing office.